wlonk/arcadia/arcadia.md

 and describe how they prevaricate, deflect, or hold fast.

 Once both players have passed in a row, each player may reveal one or two cards.
-The player with the higher total gets what they wanted, and recovers half the tokens they put forward, rounding up.
-The other player must put their tokens back in the pot, and concede.
+The player with the higher total gets what they wanted.
+The other player must and concede.

 The loser may, instead of conceding, choose to escalate.
 They make a desperate declaration, a passionate plea, or an earnest entreaty.
 They spend a passion